KawashimaLab/PyZebraScope_public/README.md

 Note that nVidia GPU board, CUDA toolkit and CuPy are only necessary for speeding up the computation time for the autofocusing feature.
 We still have CPU-based codes in auto_focusing.py

-As of December 2023, we confirmed its functionality in Windows10 (x64) with below Python packages
+As of December 2023, we confirmed its functionality in Windows10 (x64) with Anaconda 2023.09 which include below Python packages

 - conda 23.11.0
 - Python 3.11.5